War on Terror

 Second Chechen War

 In 1999, the militant group Islamic International Brigade invaded Dagestan from neighboring Chechnya, establishing a pretext for Russia to invade and finally crush the Chechen rebellion.
-The Russian invasion force vastly outnumbered the Chechens and easily captured the province.
+The Russian invasion force vastly outnumbered the Chechens and swiftly captured the province, taking the Chechen capital Grozny on 6 February 2000.
+However an insurgency would continue in Chechnya until April 2009.

 September 11 Attacks